 This is an important time for Observers of Other Professions to make sure they have a clear understanding of the specifics of the Other Professional's Specialist Framework.

-Before the scheduled observation/site visit, the observer needs to familiarize themselves with the framework and the information regarding the Other Professional's role.
+Before the scheduled observation/workplace visit, the observer needs to familiarize themselves with the framework and the information regarding the Other Professional's role.

 Other Professionals will meet with their observer for a post-observation conference within five school days of their observation.
-At this time a conversation is had where both parties come to agreement about how the evidence collected during the Other Professional's Observation/Site Visit aligns with their individual Specialist Framework.
+At this time a conversation is had where both parties come to agreement about how the evidence collected during the Other Professional's Observation/Workplace Visit aligns with their individual Specialist Framework.
 This is a collaborative process.
+During the post-observation conference, further workplace visit' type questions may be asked of the other professional if some areas were not clear during the visit.

 Pilot Observation Forms